chrisstef/polyplace/README.md

 # Polyplace

 An open decentralized NFT Marketplace built with Solidity and Next.js, powered by Polygon Technologies.
-It basically is an open platform where users can mint their own NFTs and expose it on the marketplace.
+It basically is an open platform where users can mint and trade their own NFTs.

 ## Table of Contents